 The data on Gm haplotype frequencies of cities in China are obtained from Zhao and Lee (1989).
 The subjects were drawn from 68 cities.
 The families of all subjects had resided in the region for at least three generations without mixed marriage with other nationalities.
 A total of 9,560 subjects were typed for Gm.
 Summary statistic of genetic distance among cities in China is reported in table 2.

 2.2.
-Economic preferences and behaviors
+Preferences and behaviors

-We measure economic preferences and behaviors with two different data sources.
+We measure preferences and behaviors with two different data sources.
 The first one is China City Statistical Yearbook 2011.
-We have found three economic behaviors linked to economic preferences that we focus on in this database: private sector development, savings rate and divorce rate.
+We have found three behaviors linked to preferences that we focus on in this database: private sector development, savings rate and divorce rate.
 Private sector development is a proxy of entrepreneurship.
 It is defined as the percentage of population employed in private enterprises and self-employed individuals in urban areas.
 Savings rate is defined as the ratio of savings to disposable income of residents(Zhou, 2014).
 Divorce rate is a measure of individualism as it is proved that individualistic regions have higher divorce rates (Lester, 1995).
-Differences in economic preferences and behaviors (diff_private_sector, diff_savings_rate, diff_divorce_rate) are calculated as the absolute differences among cities.
+Differences in preferences and behaviors (diff_private_sector, diff_savings_rate, diff_divorce_rate) are calculated as the absolute differences among cities.

 A major concern in our research is migration.
 However, data in the China City Statistical Yearbook 2011 cannot identify local people.
 We try to mitigate the problem of migration by excluding three major migration-attracting centers in China: Beijing, Shanghai and Guangzhou.
-After excluding the three cities, we compute differences between all pairs of cities for which data on the corresponding economic behavior and genetic distance are available, that is 1,225 pairs (based on 50 underlying cities), 1,378 pairs (based on 53 underlying cities) and 2,080 pairs (based on 65 underlying cities) for private sector development, savings rate and divorce rate, respectively.
+After excluding the three cities, we compute differences between all pairs of cities for which data on the corresponding behavior and genetic distance are available, that is 1,225 pairs (based on 50 underlying cities), 1,378 pairs (based on 53 underlying cities) and 2,080 pairs (based on 65 underlying cities) for private sector development, savings rate and divorce rate, respectively.
 Table 1 presents the summary statistics.

 [Insert Table 1 here]

 To further address the concern of migration, we use our second data source—CFPS— in our main analysis.
 CFPS is a large-scale nationally representative survey in China launched in 2010.
 The CFPS successfully interviewed almost 15,000 families and almost 30,000 individuals within these families in the 2010 baseline survey.
 The CFPS respondents are tracked through annual follow-up surveys.
 The survey asks for the birthplace of each respondent, which is used to identify local people in each city.
-For adults, we only keep the subjects of local births.
+For adults, we only keep the respondents that were born at the survey site.
 For children, we only keep the respondents that were born at the survey site and whose parents were born at the survey site too.

-Another advantage of CFPS is that it has a rich set of questions measuring economic preferences that we are interested: risk preference, time preference, trust, and collectivism-individualism.
-According to surveys in CFPS, we can also measure many related economic behaviors: entrepreneurship, risk taking behavior, saving behavior, cooperative behavior and prosocial behavior.
+Another advantage of CFPS is that it has a rich set of questions measuring preferences that we are interested: risk preference, time preference and social preference.
+According to surveys in CFPS, we can also measure many related behaviors: entrepreneurship, risk-taking behavior, saving behavior, cooperative behavior and prosocial behavior.

 2.2.1.
-Economic Preference difference:
+Preference difference: